ilpoviertola/eval_generative_v2a_models/README.md

-# Evaluation of Generative Audio Models
+# Evaluation of Generative Visual to Audio Models

-This repo is a collection of scripts to evaluate generative audio models.
+This repo provides an easy way to evaluate generative V2A models.
 It is based on PyTorch.

 ## Usage